jphp-group/jphp/README.md

 ### Building JAR with JPHP

 Use `php.runtime.launch.Launcher` class as the Main class for your jar.
-By default, the launcher loads `JPHP-INF/launcher.con` configuration from a resource directory, inside this file you can specify the name of a bootstrap php file:
+By default, the launcher loads `JPHP-INF/launcher.conf` configuration from a resource directory, inside this file you can specify the name of a bootstrap php file (which will be loaded from a resource directory and executed):

 ```
-bootstrap = bootstrap.php
+bootstrap.file = bootstrap.php
 ```

-More information here: https://github.com/dim-s/jphp-swing-demo, there you can find a simple example project with JPHP.
+We have created an example project which is located in the `jphp-example-project` directory.
+To try it, you should use Gradle build system and several tasks: `exampleStart` or `jar` to build the project to a jar file which you can execute by using Java VM.
+By default, all jar files will be created in `build/libs/`.

 ---